 The Congo Basin clade has historically caused more severe disease and was believed to be more contagious.
 The geographical division between the two clades has so far been in Cameroon- the only country where both virus clades have been found.
 Outbreaks occurring outside endemic regions are frequently associated with foreign travel or the importation of animals.

-Replication
+Replication:

-Natural reservoir is yet unknown.
+Natural reservoir is still unknown.
 However, certain rodents (including rope squirrels, tree

 squirrels, Gambian pouched rats, dormice) and non-human primates are known to be naturally